 Youth NT, Office of Youth Affairs - Northern Territory - www.youth.nt.gov.au -

 Northern Territory Youth Week (or NTYW) is an annual celebration of young people across the Territory and involves a range of fun and exciting events and activities.
-NTYW 2019 will run from Monday 8 April to Thursday 18 April 2019 and the theme is Living in Colour.
+NTYW 2020 will run from 14-24 April 2020 and the theme for 2020 will be announced shortly.

 We know that most people like to go straight to the source, so if you’d like to know more about the Office of Youth Affairs you can contact us in any of the following ways: